-The remaining foreign tax losses of \$22.1 million are primarily related to the Company's operations in Japan, Germany, and the United Kingdom.
+The remaining foreign tax losses of \$13.8 million are primarily related to the Company's operations in Germany and Canada.
 A full valuation allowance has been established on the deferred tax assets resulting from all of these losses due to the Company's assessment that it is not more-likely-than-not the deferred tax assets will be utilized.

-As of January 31, 2013, the Company had no U.S. federal net operating loss carryforwards.
+As of January 31, 2014, the Company had no U.S. federal net operating loss carryforwards.
 The recognition of windfall tax benefits from stock-based compensation deducted on the tax return is prohibited until realized through a reduction of income tax payable.
-Tax benefits totaling \$1.7 million were recorded in additional paid-in-capital during fiscal 2013 due to the utilization of foreign tax credit carryforwards that resulted in the realization of windfall tax benefits.
-The Company also has an estimated apportioned \$46.9 million in U.S. state net operating loss carryforwards.
-A partial valuation allowance has been established on the deferred tax assets due to the Company's assessment that it is more-likely-than-not that the majority of the losses will not be utilized within expiration periods ranging from 2 to 20 years.
+Windfall tax benefits totaling \$0.9 million were recorded in additional paid-in-capital during fiscal 2014.
+The Company also has an estimated apportioned \$16.9 million in U.S. state net operating loss carryforwards.
+A partial valuation allowance has been maintained on the deferred tax assets due to the Company's assessment that it is more-likely-than-not that a portion of the losses will not be utilized within expiration periods ranging from 2 to 20 years.